jkang-ucl/tb_lung_mri/README.md

 This repository aims to help facilitate the analysis of lung MRI images, with regards to T2 mapping and R2* mapping in particular.
 There are two key functions of the repository:

-1. Raw DICOM data must be imported into an adequate MATLAB format.
-See the import section for further details.
+1. DICOM import - Raw DICOM data must be imported into a MATLAB-readable format for analysis
 2. Quantitative analysis - T2 and R2* mapping

 ## Import Process